 Does your household consist of vegans and vegetarians, vegetarians and omnivores, or any other mixed dietary preferences?
-Here are 6 strategies for harmony in the kitchen.
+Here are 6 strategies for harmony in the kitchen and at the table, and ideas on how vegans (or vegetarians) and omnivores can live and eat together peacefully.

 I didn’t realize what a bubble I’ve been living in before I starting asking probing questions to families and couples with different kinds of eaters.
 That can be tricky to navigate, and reminded me that I’ve always been lucky in this regard.